MultiDrew97/Side-Projects/README.md

 This is just the project that was created to have an easier time installing the desktop application of the user's computer.
 Not much is in here that I feel needs any next steps since it was just a simple installation project.

+# Sender
+This is the email sending program, built in Java.
+This handles the email ministry functionality of the software.